25 Father’s Day BBQ Recipes That Actually Feel Like a Treat (Not Just “More Grilling”)

 24) Skillet Cornbread

 Skillet cornbread smells like somebody’s grandma just walked in and took over the kitchen (comforting, slightly bossy).
-The edges get crisp, the middle stays tender, and honey butter makes it feel like more than a side.
-If you’ve ever had cornbread turn out dry, I feel you: don’t overbake it, and let it rest a few minutes before slicing.
-It’s especially good with beans and anything saucy.
+The edges are crisp while the center is tender, and the addition of honey butter elevates it beyond just a side.
+I appreciate that cornbread has a tendency to come out dry.
+Just be careful and do not overbake it and allow some time to rest before serving.
+It goes well with beans and any saucy dish.

 25) Grilled Pound Cake